 Becoming a dog owner fills us with excitement and pride, but it also requires considerable dedication and effort.
 Alongside providing our furry friends with the necessary care, support, resources, and love, we must also ensure the safety of everyone who enters our property.

 Even the calmest dogs can have moments of aggression.
 What should you do if your dog unexpectedly bites someone on your property?
-If this happens, you need to be prepared to handle the liability and potential legal claims.
+If this happens, you need to be prepared to handle the liability and potential legal dog bite personal injury claims.
 This blog will explore the legal and financial implications of dog bites and provide essential guidance on how to manage such situations effectively.

 Legal Consequences